Add line events by coordinates

 • GCS_WGS_1984—A geographic spatial reference using degree decimals as units

-10. In the From: Coordinates section, provide coordinate values for X, Y, and optionally, Z, for the from location.
+10. In the From: Coordinates section, provide coordinate values for X, Y, and optionally, Z, for the starting location.

-A green square is placed at the specified coordinate on the map for the from location.
+A green square is placed at the specified coordinate on the map for the starting location.

 A green dot appears on the route at the location nearest to the green square.
-This is the location of the from measure value of the event.
+This is the location of the starting measure of the event.

 Tip: